Art and Design

 The children's learning is further enhanced with a whole school arts week in the summer term where the children have the opportunity for collaborative working and exploring the different styles and techniques of a range of artists.

-Pupils are clear about what the intended outcomes are and have a means to measure their own work against this, as a means of expression or to explore the styles of other artists that inspire our own work.
+Pupils are clear about what the intended outcomes are taught to measure their own work against this, as a means of expression or to explore the styles of other artists that inspire their work.

 In addition, we measure the impact of our curriculum through the following methods: